benfrick/docs-portfolio/src/commerce/payment/api_payment.md

 ---

 Use this endpoint to generate the necessary values to initiate a session in the WeChat Pay Browser Phone App from the browser.
-See
-[JSAPI WeChat Browser)(HTTPS://CONFLUENCE.NIKE.COM/DISPLAY/OCP/JSAPI+WECHAT+BROWSER) and [WeChat Documentation] (HTTP://MP.WEIXIN.QQ.COM/WIKI/17/C0F37D5704F0B64713D5D2C37B468D75.HTML) for JavaScript implementation details.
+See [JSAPI WeChat Browser](https://confluence.nike.com/display/ocp/jsapi+wechat+browser) and [WeChat Documentation](http://mp.weixin.qq.com/wiki/17/c0f37d5704f0b64713d5d2c37b468d75.html) for JavaScript implementation details.
 Note that this endpoint should be used for the Mobile Web or Desktop/WeChat flows only.
 The Mobile Web flow opens the WeChat Payment app directly when it is time to pay for the Nike Checkouts; the Desktop flow generates a QR code when it is time to pay for the Nike Checkouts that when followed, opens the WeChat Payment App on the customer's Mobile device.

 #### Endpoint Details